data-mechanics/course-2016-spr-proj/ciestu12_sajarvis/README.md

 To do this, we need to know the walking distances to nearest T stop alternatives, as well as the popularity of each stop.

+As a metric to (hopefully) help establish our utility measurement as a desirable one, we also calculate the correlation of that score against availability of handicap access at stops.

 Here are the specific data sets we have to help solve this problem, along with how they will help solve the problem.

 # The Data Sets Involved